akanshgulati/personal-blog-gatsby-markdown/src/posts/text-replace-transition/add-text-replace-transition-easily.md

 ### CSSTransition
 It handles the transition on the content, like the timeout, transition class name, etc., It has support for following props:

-1. **Timeout**: You can define the timeout of the entering and leaving transition separately or as a common numeric time period in milliseconds.
+1. **Timeout**: You can define the timeout of the entering and leaving transition separately or as a common numeric time in milliseconds.
 2. **addEndListener**: You can define the method here for ending the transition.
-3. **ClassNames**: The name has been set as plural (with s), just to not mix it with React default way of adding class on any node using className.
-This lets you define the parent class which will be used to define the transition. **Another** important difference in CSSTransition component is that is applies transition classes in pairs during the initial stage of entering and leaving.
+3. **ClassNames**: The name has been set as plural (with s), just to not mix it with React default way of adding CSS classes on any node using className.
+This lets you define the parent class which will be used to define the transition.
 4. **In**: This prop lets you state when the transition classes are to be applied on the node/text content.
-It's a sort of switch with which you can turn on and off transition effects dynamically on DOM.
+It's a sort of switch to turn on and off transition effects dynamically on DOM.
 Vue's `<Transiton>` component has no direct prop or method to trigger such functionality.
 You can read more about its various options [here](http://reactcommunity.org/react-transition-group/css-transition).

 ### SwitchTransition
-Similar to Vue, we need to specifically select `out-in` mode for letting the old content be taken out of DOM before new content comes.
+Similar to Vue, we need to specifically select the `out-in` mode for letting the old content be taken out of DOM before new content comes.
 For that, we need to use this separate component.
 You can read more about its various options [here](http://reactcommunity.org/react-transition-group/switch-transition)